Kotoni Staggs: Honours

+Statistics

 Controversy

 On 4 August 2020, a sex tape was released featuring Staggs.
 In a statement made by the Brisbane Broncos, it was reported that it was made without Staggs's consent.
 "The Brisbane Broncos have been made aware of a video recording involving Kotoni Staggs being circulated on social media," the statement read.
 "The video is of a highly personal nature and has been released without his consent.
 The club is working closely with the NRL Integrity Unit, having alerted it as soon as becoming aware of the issue."

 On 8 June 2021, Staggs was fined $20,000 and suspended for two matches by the NRL over an off-field incident that occurred in April 2021.